 Fascinating Treatment of Region Centered on Arabia and the Gulf

-Interesting map of Arabia, the Ottoman Empire, Persia , Afghanistan, Beloochistan and contiguous regions, published in New York by GW & CB Colton.
+Interesting map of Arabia, the Ottoman Empire, Persia , Afghanistan, Beloochistan and contiguous regions, published in New York by the Johnson publishing firm.

 The southern coast of the Gulf is called El Ahsa or El Hejer, shortly before the so-called Al-Hasa Expedition of 1871, which resulted in Medhat Pasha's extending his influence of the Ottoman Empire to the region a and reincorporated into the Ottoman Empire and became known as the Najd Sanjak.

 Sharjahs Tower is named, as is Dibbah (Dubai), Abothubbee (Abu Dhabi) and Ras al Khyme in the UAE region.

 Near Qatar and Bahrein, Ras Aufir, Zabarah, El Katif and Duat are named, with the Great Pearl Bank, Goodwin's Island and Dahnyi Island shown.